megakode/smart-sketcher-tools/README.md

 All responses are send as a notification from the GATT characteristic and are in ASCII form.

-Most commands reply with an "OK" if they are successfull.
+Most commands reply with an "OK_nn" if they are successfull, where nn = Command ID in decimal.

 ***Sending images***